xebia/integrate-mcp-with-copilot/.github/steps/1-step.md

    </details>

-1. Inside your codespace, create a new file named `mcp.json` in the `.vscode` directory and paste the following contents:
+1. Inside your IDE, create a new file named `mcp.json` in the `.vscode` directory and paste the following contents for running the GitHub MCP server locally.
+Scroll down for the remote MCP server configuration.

    📄 **.vscode/mcp.json**